 Russia is the biggest country in the world, practically stretching from Japan in the East to Minsk and Kiev in the West.
 With the enormous size comes enormous cultural, linguistic and geographical diversity to the country.
 The beautiful country, while being a traveller’s delight, can be a tad bit difficult to travel across, and if you are looking to travel to Moscow and St.Petersburg and the area in between, there are only two really viable options available – the Moscow to St Petersburg cruise or the famous Moscow to St Petersburg by train line.
+However, is you do have the financial means or win big after using a mohegan sun bonus code you could extend your trip and book both expriences.

 Each has its merits and drawbacks, and if you are planning a visit, you will need to choose between the two before you take the plunge.
 Here is a roundup of the river cruise versus the train tour debate between the two biggest Russian cities that can help you pick the best mode to explore the place: